Cooked to tender perfection, these rich and satisfying short ribs are perfect for a hearty Christmas supper.

 - Sprinkle beef with salt and pepper.
 Dredge beef in ½ cup flour.

 - In a 12-inch cast-iron skillet, cook bacon over medium heat until crisp.
 Add 4 tablespoons butter, and let melt.
 Add ribs, and cook until browned on all sides, 3 to 4 minutes per side.
-Place ribs in a 5- to 6-quart slow cooker.
+Transfer contents of skillet to a 5- to 6-quart slow cooker.
 Add onion.

 - In a small bowl, whisk together wine, brown sugar, chili sauce, Worcestershire, beef bouillon, and rosemary; pour over ribs.
 Cover and cook until tender, about 4 hours on high or 6 hours on low.
 Remove ribs.
 Strain cooking liquid from slow cooker.